 The application core runs a simple application that replaces the entropy driver functions and asynchronous events with the virtual implementation using the Remote procedure call library (nRF RPC).

 samples/nrf_rpc/entropy_nrf53 in the nRF Connect SDK folder structure.

 See Building and programming an application for information about how to build and program the application and Testing and debugging an application for general information about testing and debugging in the nRF Connect SDK.

 This sample consists of the following sample applications:

 Network core sample:

-Both of these sample applications must be built and programmed to the dual core device before testing.
+Build and program both of these sample applications to the dual core device before testing.
 For details on building samples for a dual core device, see Building and programming a sample.

 Connect the dual core development kit to the computer using a USB cable.
 The development kit is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.

 Connect to the kit with a terminal emulator (for example, PuTTY).
 See How to connect with PuTTY for the required settings.